VerdantLeaf/Personal-Projects/README.md

 # Personal-Projects

+Ignore me, I used to be bad at github lol

 This is a repository for any non school and non proprietary software projectst that I write.
 It isn't much now, but it'll probably grow as I write more software/do more with more languages.
 I should update this with code, but most of what I write is proprietary/school and so I cannot share it.